Anuva13/Python-Practice/README.md

 # Python-Practice
-My python practice code and learnings
+My python practice code and learnings.

 # Show your support
 Give a 🌟 if the programs helped you understand concepts!